emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 • Exposes a `view` getter for traps
 • Is controlled by a trusted operator

+Feeders come in two flavors and a single trap may use both:

+- **Analytics feeder** — populated by off‑chain analytics with time‑sensitive data (latest price snapshot, rolling averages, mempool signals).
+The trap reads the latest record in `collect()`.
+- **Config feeder** (a.k.a. **BaselineFeeder**) — populated by governance with slow‑moving expected baselines (expected masterCopy, expected threshold, expected owners hash).
+Exists because `pure shouldRespond()` cannot read state, so baselines must flow through the snapshot.
+See §5 "BaselineFeeder Pattern".

 ### Trap Contract

 The Drosera trap itself: